Protein cheesecake

 baked protein cheesecake.

-How to add even more protein?
+How to add even more protein

 Each slice of this cheesecake packs in around 12 grams of protein.
 However, you have the option to add even more protein to it.

 • Fold 1/2 cup of protein powder into the cheesecake filling.
-This will take up the cheesecake to having 30 grams per slice.
+This will take up the cheesecake to 30 grams per slice.

 • Make a protein frosting to top the cheesecake with.
 Whisk together non-fat Greek yogurt with protein powder and a touch of maple syrup or honey.
 Thin it out with more yogurt as needed.

 • Swap out half the Greek yogurt for equal parts of non-fat cottage cheese.
-Be sure to blend it completely first or else there will be clumps.
+Be sure to blend it completely first, or else there will be clumps.

 • Drizzle peanut or almond butter over the top.

 • Keep an eye on the cheesecake as it bakes.
 If the middle continues to be a little too soft, cook it a little longer.
-Once it is firm to touch, it’s fine to remove from the oven.
+Once it is firm to the touch, it’s fine to remove it from the oven.

 • Always use room-temperature yogurt and cream cheese, as it will yield a creamier cheesecake.